belzetrigger/domoticz-FritzPresence/README.md

 ## Installation and Setup
 - a running Domoticz, tested with 4.10038
 - Python 3
-- install needed python modules:
+- install needed python moduls:
-    - fritzconnection version 1.2.1
-    - lxml is NO longer needed!
+  - lxml
+    - on Synology you might use Python 3 from the Community, it includes lxml, otherwise it's a bit tricky to build
+  - fritzconnection
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project